 Meditation and mindfulness – healthy minds make healthy workers

 A study by Oxford University found that practicing mindfulness can cause a 58% reduction in anxiety levels, a 57% reduction in depression, and a 40% reduction in stress levels.
-As one of the biggest trends of 2017—the sales of “mind, body, spirit” books increased by 13.3%—it doesn’t look like it will be slowing down anytime soon.
+As one of the biggest trends of 2017—the sales of “mind, body, spirit” books increased by 13.3%—it doesn’t look like it will be slowing down anytime soon and can be an out of the box idea when considering sectors to invest in.
 Business owners and entrepreneurs are increasingly looking to mindfulness to help them deal with the stresses of balancing work and personal life, and many CEOs are implementing mindfulness to the workday, in order to benefit employees.

 Mindfulness apps are also gaining traction, and there are now over 1000 apps dedicated to meditation available on app stores.
 The most popular, Headspace, has over 18 million users around the world, and was said to be worth more than $250 million at the start of 2017.
 More and more people are turning to mindfulness for everyday use, and the NHS is even recommending apps to help users deal with phobias, stress, and anxiety.
 Investing in the development of mindfulness apps can help fund much-needed research into mental health, which can ensure that the apps provide as much help as possible to users.